 2 cups heavy cream

 1 large red bell pepper, seeded and chopped very fine

 3 jalapeno peppers, roasted, seeded and diced very fine*

 1 cup Gruyere cheese, grated

 Finely chopped parsley for garnish

 Melt 3 tablespoons butter in heavy large saucepan over low heat.
 Add flour and stir 3 minutes.
 Mix in stock and cream.
 Increase heat and bring to boil, stirring constantly.
 Reduce heat and simmer until thickened, stirring occasionally, about 10 minutes.

 Meanwhile, melt 2 tablespoons butter in heavy small skillet over low heat.
-Add onion and green pepper.
+Add onion and pepper.
 Cook until soft, stirring occasionally about 8 minutes.
 Mix in jalapenos.
 Add cheese to cream mixture and stir until melted.
 Mix in vegetables.
 Season with salt, garnish with parsley and serve.